 verbose=1)

-We used ModelCheckpoint that saves our model in each epoch during the training.
+We used ModelCheckpoint, which saves our model in each epoch during the training.
 We also used TensorBoard to visualize the model performance in the training process.

-After running the above block of code, it will train the model for 500 epochs (as we set previously), so it will take some time, here is the first output lines:
+After running the above block of code, it will train the model for 500 epochs (as we set previously), so it will take some time.
+Here are the first output lines:

 Train on 4696 samples, validate on 1175 samples